Trademark Symbol: Definition, Where to Use

 What is the Meaning of “TM”?

 It’s essential to protect your trademarks through the USPTO since your brand is an intangible asset.
-You can use a TM to protect service marks and trademarks.
+You can use a TM to protect service marks and trademarks, although it is most commonly used with trademarks.

 “TM” vs. ®